-The telescopic design of this sander extends it to almost 2 metres in length.
-The model is equipped with a 0 - 90˚ pivoting head that will ensure the ability to follow the contours of any work surface, even if your wall is rugged and uneven.
+The telescopic design extends it to almost 2 metres in length.
+The model is equipped with a 90-degree pivoting head that will ensure the ability to follow the contours of any work surface, even rugged or uneven.
 Thanks to the LED lighting, you will be able to see any shadows created by unsmooth areas.

 The device may seem a bit heavy to those customers that aren't used to drywall sanders.